 It is nice growing up with someone like you—someone to lean on, someone to count on…someone to tell on! ~Author Unknown

 Many years have passed since they were young siblings.
-After high school graduation, Kasey moved to New York City, got married, moved to California and became dad to his son, Jack.
+After high school graduation, Kasey moved to New York City, got married, moved to California, and became a dad to his son, Jack.

 Mikelle graduated from East High School like Kasey, started her own business, bought her condo and every football season, the two would call and text each other during each Bronco game.

 The bonds of childhood run deep.
-Time and distance stretch those bonds but in these siblings snapped back in the special place only known by siblings.
+Time and distance stretch those bonds but in these siblings snapped back into the special place only known by siblings.

 At the time of this posting, the Broncos are on the winning side with a 9-2 record.
 Last night’s game with the Patriots sliding around on a snow-covered field was one of the sweetest of the year.